If you’re worried about losing your cognition as you age, there’s a sound reason for it.

 It runs rampant…

-According to the Center for Disease Control and Prevention, in the US alone, the number of people who suffer from Alzheimer’s and related dementias is expected to double to an unsettling 417 million people by 2060.
+And in the US alone, the number of people who suffer from Alzheimer’s and related dementias is expected to double to an unsettling 417 million people by 2060.

 This is hugely important because, sadly, diseases like Alzheimer’s chip away at your brain for 20 years before you even experience any symptoms.

 But before we get into ways to prevent cognitive decline, let’s define what it is and what causes it.